Upping your Mergers and Acquisitions | Deloitte US has been saved

 Whether you are in the pre-close planning or deal optimization phase, or somewhere in between, AONA can provide data-driven insights to help increase your team’s confidence in decisions made throughout a deal.

-We gratefully acknowledge Kirsten Fiss for her contributions to this piece.
+We gratefully acknowledge Kirsten Fiss and Tiffany Mcdowell for their contributions to this piece.

 Ami Louise Rich is a principal in the Merger, Acquisition, and Restructuring practice of Deloitte Consulting LLP with experience across human capital including strategic change, workforce transition, organization design, and training development and delivery.